-Tap into a talent pipeline of 9 million that has the depth and breadth to fill a range of positions.
+Tap into a talent pipeline that has the depth and breadth to fill a range of positions.

-Florida’s talented and diverse 9.2 million workers can exceed the expectations of even the most demanding employers.
-Not surprisingly, Florida’s talent pipeline is consistently top-ranked in the nation by the U.S. Chamber of Commerce.
+Florida’s talented and diverse 9.5 million workers can exceed the expectations of even the most demanding employers.
+Not surprisingly, Florida’s talent pipeline is consistently ranked among the best in the nation.
 Much credit for the excellent skills of the Florida workforce can be given to the state’s excellent educational institutions and unique workforce training programs.

 As one of the largest states in the nation, Florida offers a large and talented pool of workers to employers.
-Florida’s labor force is also more affordable compared to other competitive high-tech states, thanks to a favorable tax structure and a lower cost of living.
+Florida’s labor force is also more affordable than other leading high-tech states, thanks to a favorable tax structure and lower business costs.
 In addition, Florida’s professionals are more culturally and linguistically diverse, providing additional competitive advantages to employers in the global marketplace.

-Florida’s labor market is particularly strong in high value added businesses, including high tech industries and international trade.
-Ranked 5th in the nation for high tech employment by TechAmerica’s Cyberstates report, Florida boasts nearly 267,500 high-tech workers.
-The talent pool is also deep in workers with advanced degrees and those specializing in healthcare.
+Ranked 4th in the nation for high-tech employment by CompTIA, Florida boasts nearly 237,000 high-tech workers.
+The talent pool is also rich in workers with advanced degrees and those specializing in healthcare.

-The state’s 12 state universities, 6 major medical schools, and numerous private colleges and universities work closely with the business community to build programs that reflect the needs of Florida’s industries.
+The state’s 12 public universities, 6 major medical schools, and numerous private colleges and universities work closely with the business community to build programs that reflect the needs of Florida’s industries.

 Florida is well equipped to meet the need for positions requiring Associate degrees, with a robust network of technical institutions, community and state colleges, and hundreds of campuses across the state.